You are here

 • identifying talent and supporting Southern voices in global debates

-• catalysing strategic investments in the production, diffusion and uptake of social sciences in developing countries.
+• catalysing strategic investments in the production, diffusion and uptake of social sciences in LMICS.

-These programs and innovations emerge on the experience of completed programs in our portfolio including development finance, quality of education, aid effectiveness, firm- and sector-level productivity, and natural capital accounting across developing countries, among other topics.
-Older programs are listed in the program archives.
+These programmes and innovations emerge on the experience of completed programmes in our portfolio including development finance, quality of education, aid effectiveness, firm- and sector-level productivity, and natural capital accounting across developing countries, among other topics.
+Our older programmes are listed in the programme archives.

-Despite a general crisis of trust in science and the growing marginalization of social science funding, GDN remains particularly interested in strengthening the positive impact of locally generated research and knowledge on development debates and policy.
-See GDN’s three-pronged strategy which guides its programs around the world.
+Despite a general crisis of trust in science and the growing marginalisation of social science funding, GDN remains particularly interested in strengthening the positive impact of locally generated research and knowledge on development debates and policy.